abbott/hardn/README.md

 ### Configuration File

-Hardn uses a YAML configuration file.
-It will search for a configuration file in these locations (in order):
+On first run, `hardn` will offer to create a default configuration file if no existing config is found.
+The following YAML configuration file locations are searched in order:

 1. Path specified with `--config` or `-f` flag
 2. Environment variable `HARDN_CONFIG` (if set)